 Slavery was never confined to the U.S., of course.
 But in terms of historical hiccups, I feel like slavery has had the most lasting effect on America as a nation.
 To this day we are still dealing with issues associated with slavery, the Civil War, and the struggle for civil rights.

 The good news is that this makes for some fantastic learning opportunities.

-On my recent road trip through the Old South, my sister and I decided we wanted to make sure and visit at least one antebellum plantation.
+On my recent road trip through the Old South, my sister and I decided we wanted to visit at least one antebellum plantation.
 For a very long time, plantations – and the slave labor that fueled them – were the backbone of the Old South.
-We wanted to understand plantation life a little better, and after some research settled on a visit to in Mount Pleasant, South Carolina, just outside of Charleston.
+We wanted to understand plantation life a little better, and after some research settled on a visit to Boone Hall Plantation in Mount Pleasant, South Carolina, just outside of Charleston.

 Boone Hall began as a 470-acre plot of land gifted to Theophilus Patey in a land grant in 1681.
 Patey then gave the land to his daughter and her husband, John Boone, as a wedding gift.
 Since then, the plantation has grown everything from rice to cotton to pecans to strawberries, and has been owned by everyone from farmers to businessmen to a Georgian prince.
 (It also grew in size, reaching more than 4,000 acres by the mid-1930s.)

 Boone, however, was really the catalyst that started it all.
 It was his heirs that built the original wooden farmhouse on the land in 1790, as well as planted more than 80 live oaks along the mile-long driveway in 1743 – now known as the famous “Avenue of Oaks.”